Fresh Pasta

 Final Word

-Please let me know if you make your own pasta.
-I buy Grandma’s Frozen Pasta to keep in the freezer in case of an emergency, but my favorite noodles are the fresh pasta ones I make.
+Please let me know if you make your pasta.
+I buy Grandma’s Frozen Pasta to keep in the freezer in an emergency, but my favorite noodles are the fresh pasta ones I make.

-Let me know if you try making them for yourself or teach others to make them.
-It’s all about being able to be prepared for the unexpected.
+Let me know if you try making them for yourself or teaching others to make them.
+It’s all about being prepared for the unexpected.
 If you don’t eat carbs, that’s okay.

 Please teach your kids and grandkids to make fresh pasta.
 It may save their life.
 They will never go hungry if they know how to make pasta.
 May God bless this world, Linda